Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Create_new_meeting_threads.md

 1. Connect your Zoom account to your MM account.
 2. Enable the CRT from the settings on MM and open the threads from the LHS on MM.
-3. Select any desired thread from the `followed threads` list and set the zoom setting to `Personal Meeting ID` for meeting using the slash command `/zoom settings`.
+3. Select any desired thread from the `followed threads` list on MM.
+4. Set the zoom setting to `Personal Meeting ID` for meeting using the slash command `/zoom settings`.
-4. Create a meeting in the desired thread using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
+5. Create a meeting in the desired thread using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
-5. Navigate to the desired thread without ending the meeting and again create a meeting using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
+6. Navigate to the desired thread without ending the meeting and again create a meeting using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
-6. Click on the `Create new meeting` option in the slack attahcment in the desired thread.
+7. Click on the `Create new meeting` option in the slack attahcment in the desired thread.

 **Step 2**

 1. Connect your Zoom account to your MM account.
 2. Enable the CRT from the settings on MM and open the threads from the LHS on MM.
-3. Select any desired thread from the `followed threads` list and set the zoom setting to `Unique Meeting ID` for meeting using the slash command `/zoom settings`.
+3. Select any desired thread from the `followed threads` list on MM.
+4. Set the zoom setting to `Unique Meeting ID` for meeting using the slash command `/zoom settings`.
-4. Create a meeting in the desired thread using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
+5. Create a meeting in the desired thread using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
-5. Navigate to the desired thread without ending the meeting and again create a meeting using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
+6. Navigate to the desired thread without ending the meeting and again create a meeting using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
-6. Click on the `Create new meeting` option in the slack attahcment in the desired thread.
+7. Click on the `Create new meeting` option in the slack attahcment in the desired thread.

 **Step 3**

 1. Connect your Zoom account to your MM account.
 2. Enable the CRT from the settings on MM and open the threads from the LHS on MM.
-3. Select any desired thread from the `followed threads` list and set the zoom setting to `Ask everytime` for meeting using the slash command `/zoom settings`.
+3. Select any desired thread from the `followed threads` list on MM.
+4. Set the zoom setting to `Ask everytime` for meeting using the slash command `/zoom settings`.
-4. Create a meeting in the desired thread using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
+5. Create a meeting in the desired thread using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
-5. Navigate to the desired thread without ending the meeting and again create a meeting using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
+6. Navigate to the desired thread without ending the meeting and again create a meeting using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
-6. Click on the `Create new meeting` option in the slack attahcment in the desired thread.
+7. Click on the `Create new meeting` option in the slack attahcment in the desired thread.

 **Step 4**